ResearchComputing/Documentation/docs/access/rmacc.md

 <br>

-Step 3: Our team will provision your account and we  will follow up with a confirmation email
+Step 3: Our team will provision your account and we will follow up with a confirmation email.

 <br>

 Step 4: Login to the [RMACC OnDemand](#logging-in-to-open-ondemand) portal to access CURC resources!
-The first time you login you will be prompted to set up two-factor authentication.
+The first time you log in you will be prompted to set up two-factor authentication.

-## Logging in to Open OnDemand
+## Logging into Open OnDemand

 - Visit [https://ondemand-rmacc.rc.colorado.edu](https://ondemand-rmacc.rc.colorado.edu).
 You will be redirected to CILogon.